For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 save the student logo

-Use our calculator to see how much you can afford to spend on rent to stay within your budget – wherever you're from or wherever you're studying in the UK.
+Use our calculator to see how much you can afford to spend on rent while staying within your budget – wherever you're from or wherever you're studying in the UK.

-Simply input your income such as your Maintenance Loan or part-time job salary, and estimate your monthly living costs, and we'll tell you how much you have leftover for rent.
+Simply input your income such as your Maintenance Loan or part-time job salary, estimate your monthly living costs and we'll tell you how much you have leftover for rent.
 Then you can decide what kind of accommodation to choose for university.

 Try it here »